modlee-ai/modlee/docs/README.md

 #### Open source

 Join us in shaping the future of AI & ML!
-Reach out on [Discord](https://discord.com/invite/m8YDbWDvrF) and let us know what you need!), contribute directly on our [Github](https://github.com/modlee-ai/modlee/blob/main/docs/CONTRIBUTING.md).
+Reach out on [Discord](https://discord.com/invite/m8YDbWDvrF) and let us know what you need!
+Contribute directly on our [Github](https://github.com/modlee-ai/modlee/blob/main/docs/CONTRIBUTING.md).

 - [ ] Add more data modalities and ML tasks: a great way to
 - [ ] Client-side features needed by the community: